SaiPranaviJeedigunta/Traffic-Rules-Violation-Detection/README.md

 # Traffic-Rules-Violation-Detection

-This project aims to detect and classify various traffic violations using computer vision techniques.
-It includes detection for the following violations:
+Traffic-Rules-Violation-Detection is a project aimed at using computer vision techniques to detect and classify various traffic violations.
+It leverages object detection and speed estimation methods to enhance traffic monitoring and enforcement.

 - **No Helmet Violation**
 - **Triple Riding Violation**